I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 The exact origins of the term "Big Four," as it applies to this particular quartet of bands, has been debated in metal circles for decades.
-Some say the term was coined because they were the first four bands to become well-known (and therefore the biggest selling) from the thrash metal movement.
+Some say the term was coined because they were the first four acts to become well-known (and therefore the biggest selling) in the thrash metal movement.
 Others say it was because they were the first four thrash bands to sign deals with major record labels, back when that sort of thing was still considered a "positive." (haha)

-Before signing with the big boys, each of the "Big Four" bands paid their dues in the indie-label minor leagues, releasing their debut albums on legendary underground labels like MegaForce, Metal Blade, and Combat Records.
+Before signing with the big boys, ho9wever, each of the "Big Four" paid their dues in the indie-label minor leagues, releasing their debut albums on legendary underground labels like MegaForce, Metal Blade, and Combat Records.
 How do those four debut albums hold up today, nearly four (gulp) decades later?
 Here's how I rank them, in order of preference.

 Metallica, "Kill'Em All"

 Released: July 1983, MegaForce Records

 Glory, majesty, bow down, all hail!
 Metallica's debut album Kill'Em All was a game changer that hit the metal scene like a ten-megaton nuclear bomb in 1983, setting the template that nearly every thrash metal band would follow for the rest of the decade.